Blackpool Tower evacuated after reports of smoke

 - Published

-Blackpool Tower has been evacuated after reports of smoke, Lancashire Fire & Rescue Service (LFRS) has said.
+Blackpool Tower has been evacuated after reports of smoke, Lancashire Fire and Rescue Service (LFRS) has said.

-Six fire engines are attending the scene at the landmark after they were called out this morning.
+Six fire engines attended the scene at the landmark.
+No-one was injured and crews searched the building to find out where the smoke had originated.

-A LFRS spokesperson said: "There has been a full evacuation, no injuries have been reported and we are investigating where the smoke came from."
+An LFRS spokesperson said the cause of the smoke was "an electrical issue in the basement of a neighbouring property".

-The popular promenade is currently hosting the Blackpool Illuminations until January.
+The promenade is currently hosting the Blackpool Illuminations until January.

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk